shota1496/spring-postgre-react_at_docker/README.md

 ## Compose sample application

 ### Java application with Spring framework and a Postgres database

+### And React page with ContactForm

 Project structure:

 ```
 .
+├── frontend
+│   ├── Dockerfile
+│   └── ...
 ├── backend
 │   ├── Dockerfile
 │   └── ...